The Nursing Team

 Rebecca is a Registered Dietitian at Infusion Solutions.

-Saihou is the Director of Clinical Services at Infusion Solutions.
+Noella is the Clinical Services Director at Infusion Solutions

 Dana is the nurse manager at Infusion Solutions.
 She has a bachelors degree from Western Washington University in Elementary Education and an ASN from Whatcom Community College.
 Dana completed her Certified registered Nurse of Infusion credentials in early 2014.
 She loves educating her patients and helping advocate for them to receive the best care possible.